 Dupuytren’s in Plano, TX

-If you’re looking for Dupuytren’s surgery in Plano, Frisco, or the greater Dallas metro area, visit Dr. Wilcox at the Plastic & Cosmetic Surgery Center of Texas.
-As a highly skilled and experienced board-certified hand surgeon, he can help you make your goals a reality!
+If you’re looking for Dupuytren’s surgery in Plano, Frisco, or the greater Dallas metro area, visit our board certified plastic surgeons at the Plastic & Cosmetic Surgery Center of Texas.
+As a highly skilled and experienced board-certified hand surgeons, they can help you make your goals a reality!

 How Can I Benefit from Dupuytren’s Surgery?